(PTI INTERACTION) Modi and Xi are "responsible" leaders, can solve Sino-India issues: Putin | Politics

 (PTI INTERACTION) Modi and Xi are "responsible" leaders, can solve Sino-India issues: Putin

-Asserting that both Prime Minister Narendra Modi and Chinese President Xi Jinping are ''responsible'' leaders, Russian President Vladimir Putin on Saturday said they both are capable of solving issues between the two countries, and that it was important that no ''extra-regional power'' should interfere in the process.
+Asserting that both Prime Minister Narendra Modi and Chinese President Xi Jinping are ''very responsible'' leaders, Russian President Vladimir Putin on Saturday said they both are capable of solving Sino-India issues, and cautioned against any interference from ''extra-regional power'' in the process.

 He also asserted that there were no ''contradictions'' in Russia's partnership with India and the ties between Moscow and Beijing.